kkipngenokoech/100-days-of-backend-2023/Node/README.md

 `#!/usr/bin/env node` - this is the relative path to the interpreter since not all operating systems have node in the bin folder.

 to use shebang, you should give your file executable permissions: `chmod u+x nameOfYourFile.js`.

+## EXECUTING STRINGS FROM THE TERMINAL

+sometimes you want to run the strings from the terminal without writing them into the files. to do that you use `-e`, `--eval "script"` flags i.e

+`node -e "console.log('hello multiverser')"`

+you can replace the `-e` with `--eval "script`.

+to have a realtime change in your console output as you work on your file you use `nodemon nameOfYourFile.js`.